University of Dayton

-The University of Dayton (UD) is a private, Catholic research university in Dayton, Ohio.
-Founded in 1850 by the Society of Mary, it is one of three Marianist universities in the United States and the second-largest private university in Ohio.
-The university's campus is in the city's southern portion and spans 388 acres on both sides of the Great Miami River.
+The University of Dayton (UD) is a private, Catholic research university in Dayton, Ohio, United States.
+Founded in 1850 by the Society of Mary, it is one of three Marianist universities in the US and the second-largest private university in Ohio.
+Its campus is located in southern Dayton and spans 388 acres on both sides of the Great Miami River.
 The campus is noted for the Immaculate Conception Chapel and the University of Dayton Arena.

-In the fall of 2020, the university enrolled 11,347 full-time students from a variety of religious, ethnic, and geographic backgrounds.
-It offers more than 80 academic programs in the arts and sciences, business administration, education and health sciences, engineering and law.
+As of 2023, the university enrolls approximately 11,300 undergraduate and postgraduate students from a variety of religious, ethnic and geographic backgrounds.
+It offers more than 80 academic programs in the arts, sciences, business, education, health sciences, engineering, and law.
 In 2009, UD offered what it believes to be one of the first undergraduate degree programs in human rights.
-It is classified among "R2: Doctoral Universities – High research activity".
+It is classified among "R1: Doctoral Universities – Very high research activity".

-The university's notable alumni include: Ohio Lieutenant Governor Jon Husted; humorist Erma Bombeck; engineer David Bradley; architect Bruce Graham; Super Bowl-winning coaches Jon Gruden and Chuck Noll; first female Premier of New South Wales Kristina Keneally; sportscaster Dan Patrick; and the 1987 Nobel Prize winner in Chemistry, Charles J. Pedersen.

 History

 Founding

-In 1849, on a mission to establish a presence for the Society of Mary in America, the Rev. Leo Meyer, S.M., journeyed from Alsace in France to Cincinnati.
-But with a cholera epidemic raging to the north, Bishop John Baptist Purcell of the Cincinnati diocese, sent Father Meyer to Emmanuel parish in Dayton to tend to the sick.
-In Dayton, Father Meyer met local farmer John Stuart, who had lost his infant daughter Mary Louisa to cholera the year before.
+In 1849, on a mission to establish a presence for the Society of Mary in America, Leo Meyer journeyed from Alsace in France to Cincinnati.
+But with a cholera epidemic raging to the north, Bishop John Baptist Purcell of the Cincinnati diocese sent Meyer to Emmanuel parish in Dayton to tend to the sick.
+In Dayton, Meyer met local farmer John Stuart, who had lost his infant daughter Mary Louisa to cholera the year before.
 Heartbroken, Stuart and his wife wanted to sell their Dewberry Farm property and return to Europe.